-Speaking in a Roman Language
+Speaking in a Non-Roman Language

-Unit Reference D/616/0609

-Level Entry 3
+Entry 3 2

-Credit Value 2
+2

-Guided Learning 15 hours
+20 hours

-Unit Summary Learners will be able to use basic words and key phrases in familiar situations in the target language and ask simple questions.
+Learners will be able to use basic words and key phrases in familiar situations in the target language and ask simple questions.
 A simple dictionary can be used by learners to prepare for both learning outcomes but any notes made in the target language must be handed in to the tutor prior to the assessment.
 This unit does not need to be recorded.

-Learning Outcomes Assessment Criteria
+Assessment Criteria

-(1 to 2) The learner will (1.1 to 2.1) The learner can
+(1.1 to 2.1) The learner can

-Be able to express basic words and short phrases in the target language.
-1.1 Generate at least 4 phrases relating to familiar events which must include the following: a. a limited range of everyday vocabulary / set phrases including 1 negative b. simplest ways of expressing the present tense/timeframe c. basic link words in everyday use d. pronunciation that is sufficient to be understood e. basic numbers (at least 1-1000).
+1.1 Generate at least 4 phrases relating to familiar events which must include the following: a. a limited range of everyday vocabulary/set phrases including 1 negative b. simplest ways of expressing the present tense/timeframe c. basic link words in everyday use d. pronunciation that is sufficient to be understood e. basic numbers (at least 1-1000)

-2. Be able to express short and simple questions in the target language.
-2.1 Generate at least 6 short and simple questions using: a. a limited range of everyday vocabulary / set phrases b. simplest ways of expressing the present tense/timeframe c. a limited range of basic question forms d. pronunciation that is sufficient to be understood.
+2.1 Generate at least 6 short and simple questions using: a. a limited range of everyday vocabulary/set phrases b. simplest ways of expressing the present tense/timeframe c. a limited range of basic question forms d. pronunciation that is sufficient to be understood

-Links to National Occupational Standards